deusExMac/TwitterSearch/README.md

 # TwitterSearch

-A simple python program to demonstrate searching and downloading of Twitter tweets using the [v2 of the Twitter API](https://developer.twitter.com/en/support/twitter-api/v2).
-The sole puprose is to test the v2 API related to simple searches.
+A simple python program to query and fetch tweets using using the [v2 of the Twitter API](https://developer.twitter.com/en/support/twitter-api/v2).
+The sole puprose is experiment with and get to know Twitter's v2 API.

 This is experimental and has been created hastily.
 Has not been tested thoroughly.
 Any bug or design error that you may see is exclusively my fault.
 Have mercy.